jason-davey/studio/PLAYBOOK.md

 This panel is where you define two versions (A and B) of Hero section content for your A/B test.
 - **Version A:** Will be pre-filled with the Hero content you finalized in Step 3.
 - **Version B:** Input alternative content for Headline, Sub-Headline, and CTA Text.
 - **Campaign Focus / Keywords (for A & B):** Optionally, provide text in the "Campaign Focus / Keywords" textarea for each version.
 This text will guide the AI when generating suggestions, making them more relevant.
+This focus text is also saved and loaded with your local configurations.
 - **AI Content Suggestions (for A & B):** Use the "✨ Suggest with AI" buttons to get AI-generated ideas for Hero copy.
 These suggestions will be tailored if you've provided text in the "Campaign Focus" field.
 - **Local Configuration Management (for A/B Hero Variants):**
     - You can save the current state of Version A or B (headline, sub-headline, CTA, and campaign focus) locally.